 "Essential Property Insurance for Beach Area Coastal Property."

-SECTION 6.1.(b) G.S.
+SECTION 7.1.(b) G.S.
 58-45-5(2c) reads as rewritten:

 "(2c) Coastal Property Insurance Pool. - The name of which was formerly known as "the Beach Plan" and which is governed by the North Carolina Insurance Underwriting Association.
-All references to "the Beach Plan" shall mean the Coastal Property Insurance Pool, which is the market of last resort which is governed by the North Carolina Insurance Underwriting Association and is provided by the Association to the beach area and the coastal area."
+All references to "the Beach Plan" shall mean the Coastal Property Insurance Pool, which is the market of last resort which is governed by the North Carolina Insurance Underwriting Association, and is provided by the Association to the beach area and the coastal area."

-PART VII.
+PART VIII.
 MISCELLANEOUS PROVISIONS

-SECTION 7.1.
+SECTION 8.1.
 If any section or provision of this act is declared unconstitutional or invalid by the courts, such action does not affect the validity of this act as a whole or any part other than the part so declared to be unconstitutional or invalid.

-SECTION 7.2.
-Section 1 of this act is effective when it becomes law and any current year requirements apply to the 2015 and subsequent calendar years.
-Section 7.2 of this act is effective when it becomes law.
+SECTION 8.2.
+Section 1 of this act is effective when it becomes law, and any current year requirements apply to the 2015 and subsequent calendar years.
 The remainder of this act becomes effective July 1, 2015.